Spring Dry Eyes

 Relief For Dry Eyes In The Springtime

-Dr. Michael Rosenblatt treats patients from all over Washington, DC, D.C who are suffering from seasonal dry eyes.
+Dr. Michael Rosenblatt treats patients from all over Washington, DC, District of Columbia who are suffering from seasonal dry eyes.
 Depending on your specific case and the intensity of your symptoms, the doctor may recommend daily artificial tears or lubricant eye drops to alleviate the pain.
 These can stimulate your eye’s natural tear production to moisturize the eyes and provide comfort.
 In some cases, prescription drops or steroids can produce similar results.

 For patients with severe types of dry eyes, the doctor may talk to you about punctual plugs.
 These are tiny devices which are inserted inside the tear duct.
 They block your tears from draining out, which forces them to stay in your eye, coating and moisturizing the area.